harness/developer-hub/docs/continuous-delivery/cd-execution/cv-category/verify-deployments-with-sumologic.md

 ##### Fail-Fast Thresholds
-You can select the type of events for which you want to set thresholds in Continuous Verification.
+You can select the type of events for which you want to set thresholds in CV.
 Any metric that matches the selected rules will be marked as anomalous and cause the Workflow state to fail.

-To set fail-fast thresholds for Continuous Verification, follow these steps:
+To set fail-fast thresholds for CV, follow these steps:

 1. Go to the **Fail-Fast Thresholds** tab and select the **+ Add Threshold** button.
 2. From the **Metric** dropdown, select the desired metric for which you want to set the rule.
-3. In the **Action** field, select what the Continuous Verification should do when applying the rule:
+3. In the **Action** field, select what the CV should do when applying the rule:
 - **Fail Immediately**
 - **Fail after multiple occurrences**
 - **Fail after consecutive occurrences**